 So which way should you go?
-Because the situation gets particularly confusing in the early weeks of November, when everything’s on sale but it’s not clear what’s an actual bargain, I put together some general guidelines to help.
-(Things are even worse this year, since deals already began as a slow drip in October!)
-These should allow you to find the best balance between sweet savings and waiting indefinitely for a discount that may never come.
+Since the situation gets pretty confusing during the early weeks of November (when everything’s on sale but it’s not clear what’s an actual bargain), I put together some general guidelines to help.
+These should allow you to strike a good balance between sweet savings and waiting indefinitely for a discount that may never come.

-Below are my buying recommendations for the most common PC parts that people upgrade, tailored specifically for Black Friday 2020.
+Below is my advice for the most common PC parts that people upgrade, tailored specifically for Black Friday 2022.
 Current supply and demand issues are incorporated into the advice.

 For components not covered on this list, you can hone your own ability to figure out sales trends (and just how to spot deals) by following the advice in our Black Friday FAQ.

 Let us help you: If you do decide to wait for Black Friday deals, we’ll be tracking the best prices on PC parts during Black Friday, both in the lead-up and the week of.